-We applied this high-resolution x-ray scattering techniques to a highly relevant model system in bone research: We investigated the hypothesis that fracture healing occurs in two phases, where bone tissues with different structural and mechanical qualities are formed successively.
+We applied this high-resolution x-ray scattering techniques to a highly relevant model system in bone research: We investigated the hypothesis that fracture healing occurs in two phases and completed our earlier measurements with further samples.
 Using small and wide angle x-ray scattering (SAXS, WAXS) with a one-micron resolution we characterized the bone material and determined the mineral particle size and orientation as well as crystallographic parameters as a function of the position.
 By this approach we obtained important structural information, especially on the mineral phase.